 We will enjoy some sightseeing and, time permitting, a relaxed walk in Heraklion, the capital city of Crete, before we return to the hotel.
 The evening is at leisure.

 |Hotel||Atrion Hotel, Heraklion|

 Day 3 -

 Today we travel via the national road and through the spectacular ravine of Saint George, to the beautiful village of Elounda, a quiet fishing village sheltered within the Gulf of Mirabello.
 Here we will board our small boat that will take us to Spinalonga, the island that became famous as the setting of Victoria Hislop’s novel, “The Island”.
 The island was a former leper colony years ago.
 It houses a Venetian fortress and many of the buildings are awe-inspiring.
 In a walking tour of approximately one hour through the narrow main street we will have the opportunity to admire ruins and renovated houses.

-Returning to the main island, this afternoon we will enjoy some free time in the picturesque harbor town of Agios Nikolaos (St Nicholas), with its small lake known as “Voulismeni” located in the center of the town, at the foot of the cliffs.
-Walk around and take delight in the panoramic view on the lake and the harbor and take a stroll in the narrow streets with a lot of shops and stores offering a large assortment from typical goods to fine jewellery.
+Returning to the main island, this afternoon we will enjoy some free time in the picturesque harbour town of Agios Nikolaos (St Nicholas), with its small lake known as “Voulismeni” located in the centre of the town, at the foot of the cliffs.
+Walk around and take delight in the panoramic view on the lake and the harbour and take a stroll in the narrow streets with a lot of shops and stores offering a large assortment from typical goods to fine jewellery.

 Later we return to the hotel where the evening is once again at leisure.